albieduffy/psychology/classes/week_one/README.md

 In RStudio, you can install packages via the Packages tab (lower‑right pane) → Install.
 Keep “Install dependencies” ticked.
 Alternatively, you can install from the console, e.g. `install.packages("psych")`.

 After installation, load a package either by checking its box in the Packages tab or via the console with `library(psych)`.
-You must re‑load packages in each new R session.
+You must reload packages in each new R session.

 Packages are updated periodically.
 Use the Update button in the Packages tab to keep them current.
 Note that core packages (including base) are loaded automatically when R starts.